Part 1 of 2

 This has happened to me twice.

 The first time was about fifteen years ago, when I moved back to Manhattan after a decade away.
 Most of my contemporaries had got out of New York around the same time I did (1990), but there was still an older generation of hooligans I could ring up out of my old address books.
 Or so I thought.
 I called, but they didn’t answer.
-Maxwell V., an old Etonian and onetime investment-banking hi-flyer now living in a tatty part of Brooklyn, had just turned 70; I learned that he had celebrated this milestone by stepping off a curb in the path of a speeding truck.
+Maxwell V., an old Etonian and onetime investment banking high-flyer now living in a tatty part of Brooklyn, had just turned 70; I learned that he had celebrated this milestone by stepping off a curb in the path of a speeding truck.
 There was Ben Bagley, the wraithlike record-and-musicale producer (The Shoestring Revue) whose lungs suddenly ruptured so that he choked to death on his own blood (so his caretaker told me) about three days before I tried to phone him.
 There was the old lady near the Museum of Natural History, a longtime benefactor of David McCalden , as well as the first Savitri Devi enthusiast I ever met.
 She’d died, or disappeared, a month before.
 There were others . . . a Wall Street pair, husband and wife, who offed themselves in an apparent suicide pact.
 (They didn’t leave a note, so everyone’s still guessing.)

 They all saw me coming.